dariafrank/Soviet-journals/README.md

 Daria Franklin
 ## Attribution
 If you are using full dataset or its parts you must give appropriate credit, provide a link to the dataset, and indicate if changes were made.
 Use 'Cite this repository' option for appropritate citation.
+## Reporting Errors
+The data was collected and coded manually.
+Please report any errors on GitHub or via email d.franklin@columbia.edu.

 ## DATA SOURCES